-- This product is specifically regulated by Directive 144-2007-14. - Completion of all documentation as required by applicable legislation is ensured. - Only one margin account per customer is allowed. - Caps are applied regarding the maximum margin % and maximum credit limit applicable. - Daily updated of all margin trading accounts with relevant transactions, portfolio values, margin % debit balances are automated. - Margin calls: If customers exceed the allowable margin % and this is not covered immediately by them, CISCO proceeds with the liquidation of securities to bring it within the allowable margin. - Securities pledged can only be pledged once. - There is no undue concentration in any single security. - The 4-eyes principle is applied for any material modifications to a customer's accounts/portfolio/agreement. - The table with Accepted Securities and their weightings is reviewed at least on a 6- monthly basis and at any time the business becomes aware of any changes to the circumstances affecting this table.
+• This product is specifically regulated by Directive 144-2007-14.

+- Completion of all documentation as required by applicable legislation is ensured. - Only one margin account per customer is allowed. - Caps are applied regarding the maximum margin % and maximum credit limit applicable. - Daily updated of all margin trading accounts with relevant transactions, portfolio values, margin % debit balances are automated. - Margin calls: If customers exceed the allowable margin % and this is not covered immediately by them, CISCO proceeds with the liquidation of securities to bring it within the allowable margin. - Securities pledged can only be pledged once. - There is no undue concentration in any single security. - The 4-eyes principle is applied for any material modifications to a customer's accounts/portfolio/agreement. - The table with Accepted Securities and their weightings is reviewed at any time the business becomes aware of any changes to the circumstances affecting this table.